pujoheadsoft/mockcat/README.md

 ---

-## Encyclopedia
+## Encyclopedia (Feature Reference)

-Refer to this section when in doubt.
+※ Use this section as a dictionary when you get stuck.

 ### Verification Matchers (`shouldBeCalled`)